ICOS-Carbon-Portal/data/README.md

 ### Python library for data and metadata access

 The APIs described above are HTTP-based and programming language agnostic, therefore can be used from arbitrary programming language.
 For Python users, there exists a [dedicated library](https://icos-carbon-portal.github.io/pylib/) that provides a high-level API for Carbon Portal data and metadata access.

+### Spatiotemporal NetCDF files

+Another format of data that is offered extended support is spatiotemporal (geo data with temporal component) NetCDF.
+CP does not, at the time of this writing, offer a documented programmatic access to the data in these files, but does provide variable metadata, guarantees presence of the announced variables in the NetCDF files, and hosts a GUI app for the data previews ([example](https://data.icos-cp.eu/netcdf/OPun_V09Pcat5jomRRF-5o0H?gamma=0.5&center=53.92090,10.37109&zoom=4&color=yellowRed)).

 ---